juhalehtonen/ex_uptimerobot/README.md

 [![Build Status](https://travis-ci.org/juhalehtonen/ex_uptimerobot.svg?branch=master)](https://travis-ci.org/juhalehtonen/ex_uptimerobot)

-A small Elixir wrapper for the https://uptimerobot.com/ API (v2) service.
+A simple Elixir wrapper for the https://uptimerobot.com/ API (v2) service.

-Note that this library is still under construction and in major version zero, and thus not all functionality offered by the Uptime Robot API is yet present.
-See the docs at [https://hexdocs.pm/ex_uptimerobot](https://hexdocs.pm/ex_uptimerobot) to see what's available at this time.
+To use this library, see both [the official API documentation](https://uptimerobot.com/api) as well as the [ex_uptimerobot docs on Hexdocs](https://hexdocs.pm/ex_uptimerobot/api-reference.html).

 ## Installation